 How much food should a kitten eat?

-Your kitten’s food intake may vary based upon a number of factors, but the two most important indicators are your kitten’s age and the nutrient density of the diet you’re feeding.
+As well as knowing the top six kitten feeding tips for raising a strong and healthy cat, the two most important indicators for ensuring your cat is eating properly are your kitten’s age and the nutrient density of the diet you’re feeding.

-Young kittens are much smaller than older kittens.
-Therefore, they need far less energy for growth than an older kitten… and that’s a good thing, because young kittens have tiny stomachs!
-Depending on the particular kitten food that you are feeding, a six week old kitten may eat as little as ¼ cup of food per day.
+Young kittens need far less energy for growth than an older kitten, for example.
+Depending on the particular kitten food that you are feeding, a six-week-old kitten may eat as little as ¼ cup of food per day.
 In contrast, a 10-month old kitten may require over one cup of food per day.

-The other chief factor that determines how much food your kitten needs is the diet itself.
+The quality of that food then comes into play.
 Kitten foods can differ in caloric density and nutrient concentration.
-Just like humans have to vary our food intake based on caloric density (one cup of ice cream contains far more calories than one cup of green beans!), your kitten’s food requirements will depend on the caloric density of their kitten food.
-Having a higher caloric density isn’t necessarily good or bad; it simply influences how much of a given diet your kitten will need to eat per day.
+Just like humans have to vary food intake based on caloric density (one cup of ice cream contains far more calories than one cup of green beans!), so kitten diets are influenced by the actual food itself.

 The best way to determine how much to feed your kitten is to review the feeding chart present on every bag or can of kitten food.
 This feeding chart will provide specific feeding instructions, based on your kitten’s current age and/or weight.
 Each food has a different feeding chart, because feeding charts are calculated based on the specific food’s caloric/nutrient density.